rogino/COSCNotes/COSC362/Exam Notes.md

 **Pre-Shared Keys**:

 - Trusted authority (TA) generates and distributes long-term keys to all users when joining
-- Only involved during pre-distributino
+- Only involved during pre-distribution
 - Simple scheme: one key for each pair of users - $O(n^2)$ keys
 - Probabilistic schemes: high probability of secure channel between any two users